 Show some love

 Valentine’s Day is a great time of year to show print and digital media you appreciate their support.
 Because the craziness of the holidays seems long gone by now, you can break through the clutter by sending a thank you card or small gift in February.
 It may get a bit more notice (outside of the holiday gifting cluster).
-It’s still early enough in the year to make sense to thank them for a great 2013 and to let them know how excited you are to work with them in 2014.
+It’s still early enough in the year to make sense to thank them their support last year and keep your agency and clients top of mind again this year.

 Bonus Tip: Invite customers to fall in love at first sight